Falz: 2014–2016: Wazzup Guy, Stories That Touch and Chemistry EP

 On January 2, 2014, Falz was listed in tooXclusives "Artistes To Watch in 2014".
 On 30 May 2014, Falz released his debut studio album titled Wazup Guy, the album featured productions from the likes of Studio Magic, DJ Woske, Tin Tin and Spellz, among others.
 Wazzup Guy houses 18 tracks with guest appearances from Olamide, Show Dem Camp, Phenom, and Yemi Alade.
 Some of the tracks are: "See Me", "Toyin Tomato", "Senator", "Right Now", "Jessica", "High Class", "Marry Me", "Oh God", "The Advice" and "Cool Parry", which was critically acclaimed by music critics.

 On 31st January 2015, Falz returned with an official single titled "Ello Bae".
 Actually, it was his first solo effort after the release, of Wazzup Guy and it won him several awards.
-Falz was strategic, about the launch of the music as it was launched just before the valentine's season.

 In 2015, Falz was nominated in the "Best Collaboration of The Year" category at the 2015 Nigeria Entertainment Awards for his chart-topping single "Marry Me".
 It won him a nomination in the "Best Collaboration of The Year" category at the 2015 Nigeria Entertainment Awards.
 He was also nominated in the "Best Rap Act of The Year" and "Best New Act to Watch" categories.

-On 31 January 2015, he released a single titled "Ello Bae", which made a nominee in the "Best Street Hop Artiste of The Year" category at 2015 The Headies award.
+On 31st January 2015, he released a single titled "Ello Bae", which made him a nominee in the "Best Street Hop Artiste of The Year" category at 2015 The Headies award.

 On 3 November 2015, he announced the release of his second studio album, titled Stories That Touch, which was released on 17 November.

 In 2016, Falz won "Best Actor in a Comedy Movie/Series" at the 2016 Africa Magic Viewers Choice Awards for his role as Segun in Funke Akindele's TV series Jenifa's Diary.
 In June 2016, Falz was voted the winner of the "Viewer's Choice Best New International Act" category at the 2016 BET Awards.

 On October 27, 2016, Falz collaborated with Simi to release Chemistry, a seven-track EP solely produced by Sess.
 Falz had previously worked with Simi on the singles "Jamb Question" and "Soldier".